update: 25/01/26

 3) Formation of Space

-4) Integration of Variability
+4) Integration of the Variable

 5) Emergent Dynamics

-Regnition Grammar
+Reignition Grammar

 Grammatica processuale di campi spaziali nel piano